The penny knife is a perfect companion for gardening and picnics

 This pocket knife is an original Taschenfeitel and comes with a centuries-old manufacturing tradition.
 It has been manufactured manually in Trattenbach in Upper Austria for almost 600 years.
 The Trattenbacher Taschenfeitel is registered as an intangible cultural heritage.
-The turned handle is made of beech wood which is a typical used hardwood in Europe.
+The turned handle is made of beech wood which is a hardwood, typically used in Europe.
 The interestingly shaped blade is ground on both sides.

 What is a penny knife?

 A penny knife was a very basic utility knife.
-The name came for what it reportedly cost in England and America during the late 18th century.
-Another story is that you can't give away a knife without a penny.
-It is an old tradition that comes from the superstition that a gift of a knife cuts friendship.
-If you give a penny, the recipient returns the penny and symbolically buys the knife.
-Averted misfortune ...
+The name derives from what it reportedly cost in England and America during the late 18th century.
+Another legend says that you can't gift a knife without giving a penny.
+It is an old tradition that comes from the superstition that a gift of a knife cuts friendship ties.
+If you gift a knife, the recipient hands the giver a penny and symbolically buys the knife.
+Misfortune averted ...